 During the wars, Alfredo left the restaurant to his son Armando, known as Alfredo II, who continued to welcome customers with a smile and the famous mustache “Umberto”, also a symbol of Alfredo.

 500 g fettuccine

 Preparing time 20 min

 Cooking time 2/3 min

-First of all, put the water in a saucepan to boil.
+First of all, you have to prepare the Fettuccine.
+Then, put the water in a saucepan to boil.
 Once it reaches boiling, pour the fresh fettuccine.
-While the pasta is cooking in 2 or 3 minutes, prepare the Alfredo sauce: in a pan, melt the butter over a low heat, making sure it does not burn, adding a ladle of the pasta cooking water.
-Then, drain the fettuccine and add them directly to the pan with the butter and pour another ladle of cooking water.
-Stir quickly and then turn off the heat.
-Add the grated Parmesan.
+The pasta is cooked in 2 or 3 minutes.
+The, put the fettuccine in a pan and prepare the Alfredo sauce, turning off the fire.
+Put butter and a ladle of the pasta cooking water.
+Mix everything and then add the grated Parmesan and a ladle of cooking water.
 Continue stirring to mix the pasta with the sauce.